 This clinical trial tests how well a breast CT scan works to improve lesion detection for women undergoing breast screening.
 The breast CT device takes multiple pictures of the breast and creates a 3-D image of the breast.
 This may help doctors to see the small structures in breast tissue more clearly and may give a more accurate diagnosis of cancer.
 This is important because 25% to 35% of structures that do not appear to be normal and are removed (biopsied) for studying under a microscope turn out to be cancer.

-Additional locations may be listed on ClinicalTrials.gov for NCT03954431.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT03954431.

 Locations matching your search criteria